usnistgov/ndn-dpdk/iface/ethport/README.md

     * Data structures related to the TAP device is stored in the `C.EthFacePriv` area of the pass-through face.
     * The TAP device is itself an DPDK ethdev and it's activated as an RxGroup here.
+    * If GTP-IP handler is enabled, it is created and associated with the pass-through face.

 4. As part of `iface.NewParams.Start`, `ethport.rxImpl.Start` is invoked.